Pouf: Height

 The height varied, generally from very subtle one foot (30 cm) to as much as two feet (60 cm).
 The height of these styles was generally about 1 to 1 1/2 times the length of the face, and was styled in what was considered a pyramid shape (it also looks very much like a hot air balloon).

-In 1775, Queen Maria Theresa of Austria wrote to her daughter Queen Marie Antoinette:
+In 1775, Empress Maria Theresa of Austria wrote to her daughter Queen Marie Antoinette: